r4pt0s/journey_of_a_cart/slides.md

   persist: false
 ---

-# Journey of a Cart
+# Journey of the Cart

 Don't break the wheels